Your Internet Router is the heart of your network and controls the connection between the local network and the Internet.

 Fault-tolerant Internet connections

 For nearly all businesses, we recommend fault-tolerant and load-balanced solutions.
-Fault-tolerant Internet means having two or more Internet connections from different suppliers, connected to a single Internet router.
-The router has multiple paths to send and receive data, so when one connection fails, the router will route traffic on the other link.
+Fault-tolerant Internet means having two or more Internet connections from different suppliers connected to a single Internet router.
+The router has multiple paths to send and receive data, so when one connection fails, the router will route traffic to the other link.

 Why buy a router?

 People sometimes ask, why should I buy an Internet router if my Internet Service Provider supplies one for free?

 The answer is Performance, Reliability, Features and Security.
 Routers included with a broadband connection are cheap enough not to price the package out of the market and to be good enough for basic use.
 These are usually fast, reliable and good enough for most home users and simple business use.

 In any case, “free” routers are not free at all.
 They are low-cost, simple routers with the cost spread over the length of the contract.
 Most people keep their connection beyond the original contract, so they end up paying for their “free” router more than once.
 Some Internet service providers will sell you a wires-only circuit.
 You then buy a better-quality router and pay for it only once.

 Advanced home users and business owners need a better-quality device.
 Broadband lines are not always up to specification, and a better-quality router might well work where a low-cost one won’t.
 A better router will include better diagnostics to find the problem, which saves time and money as well as time on calls to the ISP.